What Relationship, Marriage and Parenting Taught Me

 - Parenting doesn't get easier

-Whether you are just dating, is married and even as parents - the biggest lessons I've learnt are everyone has different communication styles and success is a joint venture!
+Whether you are just dating, is married and or a parent, the biggest lessons I've learned are that (1) everyone has different communication styles and (2) success is a joint venture.

 What lessons have you learnt as a dater, a spouse or as a parent?